 It is also essential for all animals.
 The BBC made a fascinating report in 2014.

-A pair of male penguins in a zoo in Kent England had teamed up to raise orphaned eggs together.
+A pair of male penguins in a zoo in Kent, England, had teamed up to raise orphaned eggs together.

-Perhaps you have noticed your beloved cat cuddling with the same-sex pal.
+Perhaps you have noticed your beloved cat cuddling with a same-sex pal.

-Getting to know your pet better, why they do what they would help to unravel the puzzle.
+Getting to know your pet better, why they do it, and what they do would help to unravel the puzzle.

 Cuddling is a common practice in cats.
 Humping is a common practice in dogs.

 Maybe it is because we attribute most of our behavior as humans to our pets.